867380699/867380699.github.io/_posts/2019-05-09-W3X_Files_Format.md

 Each byte set the shadow status of 1/16 of a tileset.
 It means that each tileset is divided in 16 parts (4*4).

+# war3mapPath.tga/war3map.wpm
-# 6) "war3mapPath.tga" The Image Path file and/or "war3map.wpm" The Path Map File
+- `war3mapPath.tga`: The Image Path file
+- `war3map.wpm`: The Path Map File

 Only one of these two file is used for pathing.
 Old War3 beta versions (<=1.21) use the "war3mapPath.tga".
-Since beta 1.30, Warcraft 3 uses a new file format instead: "war3map.wpm".
+Since beta 1.30, Warcraft 3 uses a new file format instead: `"war3map.wpm"`.

+## war3mapPath.tga
-## 6.1) "war3mapPath.tga" The Image Path file
+**The Image Path file**

 It's an standard 32bits RGB TGA file with no compression and a black alpha channel.
 The TGA format is really important because if Warcraft III doesn't recognise the file format, it'll do weird things on the tilesets *(like put blight everywhere)*!
 Don't forget the alpha channel!
 Each tile of the map is divided in 16 pixels *(4\*4 like in the shadow file)*, so the TGA width is `4*map_width` and its height is `4*map_height` and each pixel on the TGA affects a particular part of a tileset on the map.
 The color of a pixel sets the rules for that part.
 The top left corner of the image is the upper left corner on the map.